-- □ Ontario health card - Supplementary insurance information with insurance company policy/ certificate group plan - Current medications in their original containers.
-Exception: Do NOT bring any opioids and controlled substances to hospital, some examples include: oxycodone, hydromorphone (Dilaudid[®]), oxycocet (Percocet[®]), lorazepam (Ativan[®]), zolpidem, methylphenidate (Concerta[®]), testosterone. - □ If you use non-inhaled forms of medical marijuana at home and wish to continue use in hospital, you are required to bring your supply of marijuana as well as one of the following: - A prescription for medical marijuana use - · The shipping label from a Health Canada-licensed producer - A registration certificate from Health Canada - □ CPAP or BiPAP machine (if you are currently using one), and distilled water if this is your preference - Comfortable and loose-fitting clothing.
-Patients having shoulder surgery should pack an over-sized t-shirt or button up shirt - □ Supportive shoes with a non-slip sole such as running shoes - □ Assistive devices that you may need after surgery and already have, such as walker, crutches or cane(s) - □ A snack for after surgery - □ A reusable bag to store your belongings while you are in surgery

-If You Are Scheduled to Stay Overnight
+Ontario health card Supplementary insurance information with insurance company policy/ certificate group plan Current medications in their original containers.
+Exception: Do NOT bring any opioids and controlled substances to hospital, some examples include oxycodone, hydromorphone (Dilaudid®), oxycocet (Percocet®), lorazepam (Ativan®), zolpidem, methylphenidate (Concerta®), testosterone.
+If you use non-inhaled forms of medical marijuana at home and wish to continue use in hospital, you are required to bring your supply of marijuana as well as one of the following: A prescription for medical marijuana use The shipping label from a Health Canada-licensed producer A registration certificate from Health Canada CPAP or BiPAP machine (if you are currently using one), and distilled wate if this is your preference Comfortable and loose-fitting clothing.
+Patients having shoulder surgery should pack an over-sized t-shirt or button up shirt Supportive shoes with a non-slip sole such as running shoes Assistive devices that you may need after surgery and already have, such as walker, crutches or cane(s) A snack for after surgery A reusable bag to store your belongings while you are in surgery ii Tou Are ocheduled to otav overma If You Are Scheduled to Stay Ov ernia h ------------------------------------- --------------------------------- ------- ---

-- □ Toiletries (toothbrush/toothpaste, tissues, soap/shampoo, feminine hygiene products, etc.) - □ Labeled eye glass case / denture cup / hearing aid(s) case - Nightgown/pajamas (avoid full-length gowns that may cause a tripping hazard) - □ Slippers with a back and non-slip sole - □ A combination lock for the locker in your room
+Toiletries (toothbrush/toothpaste, tissues, soap/shampoo, feminine hygiene products, etc.) products, etc.) Labeled eye glass case / denture cup / hearing aid(s) case Nightgown/pajamas (avoid full-length gowns that may cause a tripping hazard) Slippers with a back and non-slip sole (optional) A combination lock for the locker in your room (optional)